piotrwojewoda/insurance-crm-react/README.md

+# React InsuranceCRM demo Application
-# This is a simple react demo application based on primeReact components and shows possibilities of connecting react, redux and Symfony API Platform
+This is a simple react demo application based on primeReact components and shows possibilities of connecting react, redux and Symfony API Platform

 ## Live demo APP:
 [ -> click here <-](http://pw85.pl/insurancecrm)